Marvel Rising: Secret Warriors

-Marvel Rising: Secret Warriors is a 2018 American made-for-television animated superhero film produced by Marvel Animation, featuring Ms. Marvel, Squirrel Girl, Patriot, and others.
-It is the first full-length film of the Marvel Rising franchise and was released on September 30, 2018 simultaneously on Disney Channel and Disney XD.
-The inauguration of a team of new characters gave Marvel a project that would introduce to the public some of the lesser known characters within the universe.
+Marvel Rising: Secret Warriors is a 2018 American made-for-television animated superhero film produced by Marvel Animation.
+It is the first full-length film of the Marvel Rising franchise.
+The movie features several superheroes, such as Ms. Marvel, Squirrel Girl, Quake, Patriot, and Miss America, as they join forces to defend the world against an unexpected threat.

+Marvel Rising: Secret Warriors premiered on September 30, 2018, simultaneously on Disney Channel and Disney XD.
+The film received generally positive reviews from critics.

 Plot

 Kamala Khan is a teenager who lives in Jersey City, New Jersey, and is also an Inhuman with shapeshifting abilities and lives a secret life as the superheroine Ms. Marvel.
 She idolizes Captain Marvel, but clashes with her mother, who believes her interest in superheroes is time-wasting, and she has yet to overcome all of the unfortunate difficulties of being a rookie superhero.
 Kamala and her best friend Doreen Green, a fellow superhero known as Squirrel Girl, stop a thief in the park who steals from a food vendor.
 The thief is Dante Pertuz, who can control and manipulate fire.
 The girls also meet Victor Kohl, who is tracking Dante and tells them about how he is working to protect Inhumans from their own destructive powers.
 Victor and Dante both flee the scene before Kamala and Doreen are approached by S.H.I.E.L.D. agents Quake and Patriot, who have also been tracking violent incidents involving Inhumans.
 The agents leave, and the two friends decide to find Victor and Dante and solve the Inhuman incidents themselves and prove that Inhumans should be seen as heroes and not threats.

 America Chavez has her motorcycle stolen by Dante, who is still unwilling to work with Victor, as he hates his powers for how they ruined his life.
 An accidental gas explosion in the street forces America, Kamala, Doreen and the S.H.I.E.L.D. agents to work together.
 Shortly after, Quake is arrested by the agency for unsanctioned action in investigating the Inhumans.
 Kamala flashes back to when her powers were activated by the Terrigen bomb, and fears that Dante might be struggling with his own powers.
 She and Doreen argue about if they should trust Dante or Victor.
 Victor propositions Kamala to join his organisation, and fights her when she declines, as he transforms into his superhuman persona, Exile.
 He reveals that he is working for Hala the Accuser, who is scouting Inhumans to join the Kree, a militaristic alien race.
 Exile kidnaps Kamala, and she disappears into a portal.
 Doreen joins together with America and Patriot to rescue Kamala.
 They help Quake break out of custody, who joins them and reveals she is also an Inhuman.
 They are also joined by Captain Marvel, who uses her resources to assist the search.